OpenNebula/website/content/software/upgrade_process/upgrade_guide/upgrading_single.md

 ### Step 10.
 Start OpenNebula

-Start OpenNebula and any other related services: OneFlow, OneGate & FireEdge.
-First reload the new systemd unit files
+Start OpenNebula and any other related services: OneFlow, OneGate and FireEdge.
+First reload the new systemd unit files:

 ```bash
 systemctl daemon-reload
 ```

-And restart the services:
+Then restart the services:

 ```bash
 systemctl start opennebula opennebula-flow.service opennebula-gate.service opennebula-hem.service opennebula-fireedge.service